kareemgrant/DOSE_Refactoring/README.markdown

 The first thing that jumps out at me is that there is way too much logic being forced into the create method.
 First, I check if you're a current user, then I check if you have a valid credit card on file.
 Only after all of that, do I get to the real job of the create method - which is to create a new bid.

-While, I feel that those checks need to happen and that the create method is the place in the code where they should occur, there's definitely a better way to organize the code to make it readable and ameanable to change.
+While, I feel that those checks need to happen and that the create method is the place in the code where they should occur, there's definitely a better way to organize the code to make it readable and amenable to change.

 ##### Embedded If-Statements suck!